-This PowerShell Script will help you in installing SysInternals Suite.
-This script was created by Michael Murgolo (Senior Consultant, Microsoft Services) with his TechNet publication on “New Elevation PowerToys for Windows Vista” He has released few updated scripts for this specific INF File Installer, on 27th October.
+This PowerShell Script will help you in installing Windows Sysinternals Suite.
+This script was created by Michael Murgolo (Senior Consultant, Microsoft Services) with his TechNet publication on “New Elevation PowerToys for Windows” He has released few updated scripts for this specific INF File Installer.

 The PowerShell script (New-SysinternalsSuiteInstaller.ps1) attached below does the following: